 I used to have this idea about writing a novel called Simple Gifts about a child with special needs.
 I can't imagine writing that book, now or ever.
 Because the more I learn, the more it becomes apparent to me that there's nothing at all "simple" about a child with special needs.

-New Release Spotlight: Jamie Ogle
+New Release Spotlight: Alexis Barber

 -